TonnyGaric/VanillaHN/README.md

 You can clone this repository using SSH or HTTPS.

 #### Use SSH
-Use an SSH key and passphrase from account.
+Use an SSH key and passphrase from your account.
 ```
 git@github.com:TonnyGaric/VanillaHN.git
 ```